raphaelhoudouin/raphaelhoudouin/README.md

 - 📚 **Reading**: Diving into books, particularly exploring works on Civil Rights such as:
   - *The Souls of Black Folk* by W.E.B.
 Du Bois
   - *Eyes Off the Prize* by Carol Anderson
-- 🌍 **Travel**:I enjoy traveling to explore new cultures.
+- 🌍 **Travel**: I enjoy traveling to explore new cultures.
 My bucket list includes:
   - Mexico 🇲🇽
   - Thailand 🇹🇭
   - Ethiopia 🇪🇹